petrkeil/Statistics/Poisson_regression/poisson_regression.md

 The three approaches gave roughly the same mean predicted values and the same mean estimates of model parameters.
 In contrast to glm() and ML otpimization, MCMC enabled me to monitor the full posterior distribution of predictions that included both uncertainty in the model estimation (given mostly by sample size) as well as uncertainty given by the variance of the Poisson distribution.

 The model obviously is not ideal as the data are clearly over-dispersed.
-Negative Binomial or quazi-Poisson models would be perphaps more appropriate.
+Negative Binomial or quazi-Poisson models would probably be more appropriate.

 An additional next thing to explore would be spatial dependence (spatial autocorrelation).